John Wick: Video games

 In June 2025, as part of a collaboration with the Call of Duty franchise to promote Ballerina, Eve Macarro was added as a purchasable playable character to Call of Duty: Black Ops 6, with Ana de Armas reprising her role.
 An in-game event themed after Ballerina was also released in the same month.

+In February 2026, Saber Interactive and Lionsgate announced a new AAA John Wick video game for PlayStation 5, Xbox Series X and PC, featuring an original story and Keanu Reeves reprising his role.

 Comic books

 A John Wick comic book mini-series was released between November 29, 2017, and January 31, 2018, by Dynamite Entertainment.
 It was written by Greg Pak and illustrated by Giovanni Valletta (issues 1 and 2) and Matt Gaudio (issues 3–5).
 The five-book series chronicles a young John Wick after his release from prison and his first vendetta.
 It serves as a prequel to the movie franchise and introduces the Book of Rules, The Continental and other aspects familiar within the John Wick movie series.

 The Simpsons

 On May 23, 2021, the 32nd season finale of The Simpsons, titled "The Last Barfighter", aired on Fox as a parody of John Wick: Chapter 2 and John Wick: Chapter 3 – Parabellum, featuring Ian McShane guest starring as Artemis Scott, Winston's twin brother and the manager of "The Confidential" hotel, part of a secret society of bartenders of which members include Moe Szyslak and Dr. Julius Hibbert.